 The side characters are also surprisingly well-written!
 Gwen is an awesome nerd who takes no sass, MJ is a free spirit with a heart of gold, Harry Osborn is a spoiled rich kid with a drug problem (not a joke), Eddy Brock’s fall to evil is remarkably well-handled, and Flash has a perfect love-hate relationship with Peter.
 Hell, even the extra bully characters are really good; some of them are actually really cool dudes.

-One thing that can be pretty annoying, however, is the romantic dynamics between all these characters.
+However, one thing that can be pretty annoying is the romantic dynamics between all these characters.
 Just like in real high school, everyone is dating everyone and the constant drama is often meaningless and obnoxious.
 Seeing Peter struggle with his love triangle BS can often get more annoying than entertaining.

 It doesn’t help that the dialogue is either amazing or downright cheesy.
 Like the scene where Peter drives the symbiote off with the power of friendship like it’s an episode of Yu-Gi-Oh.